EU and Britain far apart as key week of Brexit talks begins

 Otherwise, the delicate peace on the island of Ireland as well as an estimated trillion euros worth of annual EU-UK trade would be at risk as the sides would fall back on general World Trade Organization rules that include tariffs and quotas.

-Additional reporting by Guy Faulconbridge and William James in London, Writing by Gabriela Baczynska; Editing by Giles Elgood and Alison Williams
+Additional reporting by Guy Faulconbridge and William James in London and Catarina Demony in Lisbon, Writing by Gabriela Baczynska; Editing by Giles Elgood and Alison Williams

 Our Standards: The Thomson Reuters Trust Principles.